March 3, 2026

 • Network reliability/coverage

-Each of these factors are considered with their own weight, leading to a score that helps us determine the best picks.
+Each of these factors are considered with its own weight, leading to a score that helps us determine the best picks.

 Beginner’s guide to prepaid SIM cards